-During week 51 (17/12 to 23/12), the observed morbidity ranged within the expected limits.
-A case of the syndrome "meningitis and/or encephalitis" was reported from one hosting center.
-The case was referred to the hospital and was subsequently reported via the Mandatory Notification System as well.
-The clinical picture was compatible with viral meningitis.
-Recommendations were given for taking the necessary hygiene measures.
+During week 4/2019 (21/01 to 27/01), the observed morbidity ranged within the expected limits.
+A case of the syndrome "jaundice of acute onset" was reported from one hosting facility, further investigation of which showed that it was a hepatitis A case.
+Recommendations were given for taking hygiene measures and contacts finding and vaccination was scheduled.

-During this week, 8 chickenpox cases were reported, 7 of them aged up to 15 years old.
+During this week, 8 chickenpox cases were reported, 6 of whom aged up to 15 years old.
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).